engity-com/bifroest/docs/reference/auditlog/recording.md

 At startup, Bifröst completes interrupted publication and verifies active recordings before opening listeners.
 Recoverable physical tails are truncated to the last durable boundary, and interrupted active recordings are sealed as `incomplete` with reason `startup-recovery`.
 Correlation data in the signed lifecycle outbox permits the terminal event to be finalized even for BECast without the recipient private key.
 Before publication, the outbox binds the event and receipt in a non-replayable `prepared` state.
 Only successful atomic publication and verification promote it to `pending`.
 Startup alone replays pending events at least once, so an interruption after audit-journal commit but before outbox completion can produce an identical duplicate.

-Invalid, not-yet-accepted work directories are moved to `quarantine/` when they can be isolated safely, after which startup continues.
-Integrity failures in accepted active or sealed state, unsafe rollback behind a signed checkpoint, and repository state that cannot be isolated fail startup closed.
+Invalid, not-yet-accepted work directories are moved to `quarantine/` when they can be isolated, after which startup continues.
+Integrity failures in accepted active or sealed state, rollback behind a signed checkpoint, and repository state that cannot be isolated follow the parent audit log's failure policy.
 Bifröst has no manual recording-repair command.
 Preserve the repository unchanged for investigation and use [`recording inspect`](../cli/recording/inspect.md) only on sealed artifact copies or safely obtained remote artifacts.

 ## Remote delivery and retention